rozek/blockly-ai-playground/README.md

 ## Overview ##

-AI agents are "cool" these days and used almost everywhere - but for most of us, they are basically "black boxes" which do not reveal how they work internally.
+AI agents are "cool" these days and can be found at many places - but for most of us, they are basically "black boxes" which do not reveal how they work internally.

 [Blockly](https://developers.google.com/blockly) is a visual programming environment developed by Google that allows users to create code using drag-and-drop "Lego"-like blocks.
 It is designed to simplify coding by abstracting away the syntax, making it accessible for beginners and educational purposes.